Serechops/Serechops-Stash/plugins/performerSceneCompare/README.md

 - Automatically create missing scenes locally.
 - Create a new studio named after the performer for missing scenes.
 - Associate newly created scenes with the new studio.
-- Progress tracking for the entire script execution.

 ## Requirements